 Most modern coolant/antifreeze formulas contain glycol (which lowers the freezing point and raises the boiling point), along with corrosion inhibitors and dyes (orange, green, red, or blue).
 The most common dilution is 50:50 with distilled water.

-There are three basic types of coolant available today dependent on the corrosion inhibitors used:
+There are four basic types of coolant available today dependent on the corrosion inhibitors used:

 Inorganic Additive Technology (IAT)